 This Privacy Notice explains how PTC Trustees Limited (“we”, “us” or “our”) handle any personal information about you.

-PTC Trustees Limited (“PTC”) is a Guernsey Trust Company offering Fiduciary Services and is licensed by the Guernsey Financial Services Commission under The Regulation of Fiduciaries, Administration Businesses and Company Directors, etc. (Bailiwick of Guernsey) Law, 2000.
+PTC Trustees Limited is licensed by the Guernsey Financial Services Commission under The Regulation of Fiduciaries, Administration Businesses and Company Directors, etc. (Bailiwick of Guernsey) Law, 2020

 Details on how to contact us are below.